 - Duolingo English Test = 105

 Students are usually admitted to begin their program in the Fall semester.
-Women and minorities are encouraged to apply.

 Students with an appropriate educational background are encouraged to apply for entrance into the PhD program.
 A master’s degree is not a prerequisite for admission to the doctoral program.
 Deficiencies in course work may be remedied during the first years of the graduate program.

 An application submitted through the University of Missouri Graduate School.
 The application will include the following:

 - Copies or official copies of transcripts from all colleges and universities attended.

 - Three letters of recommendation - written by individuals with knowledge of the student's academic capability